School mobility plans - "Better to school"

 - The city walk for the Gymnasium Oberstadt took place on October 1, 2025, at 12:00 p.m.

-These events were closed to the public.
-Parents, students, and other directly affected parties were invited to participate directly by the city administration.
+These events were closed public participation events.
+Parents, students, and other directly affected stakeholders were invited to participate directly by the city administration.

 Affected urban areas